clariusdev/solum/specifications.md

 channel: <wifi channel>
 mac: <mac address>
 ```

 Note that the password will only be sent if the network used is the probe's own Access Point (AP).
 If connected to a router, the password will not be sent as it is assumed that the credentials are managed elsewhere.

 ### Wi-Fi Request Characteristic

-To change network configurations, the _Wi-Fi Request_ characteristic can be written to.
+To change network configurations, one can write to the _Wi-Fi Request_ characteristic.
 Note that the probe must be in a ready state before the request will have any effect.

-To put the probe on it's internal access point, simply send:
+To put the probe on its internal access point, simply send:

 ```
 ap: true
 ch: <'auto' or channel number>
 ```

 To request to put the probe on a router (or any other external network), write to the characteristic in the following format:

 ```
 ap: false
-ssid: <network ssid>
+ssid: <network SSID>
 password: <network password>
 ```